 Tip 6.
 Update Graphics Driver to Solve Windows 10 Slow Boot

 If your Windows 10 is slow to boot after an update, it may hint that there is an incompatibility between the latest Windows update and your computer drivers, especially the graphics driver.
-The latest driver may provide better compatibility with the new release of Windows 10.
-Therefore, it's also worth trying to update the graphics driver on your computer.
+Hence, you may need a utility to help.
+EaseUS DriverHandy can help you update graphics drivers easily with one click.
+Now, download this tool and follow the steps below.

 Tip 7.
 Change Boot Order in BIOS to Fix Windows 10 Slow After Update